-The game is played similar to Shadow President in presentation: you are presented with the map of Poland, which shows the level of support for you vs. the Communist Party, and other regional information such as the number of prisoners the government holds, food shortages, etc. You have to click on each region to give specific commands for that turn, which are geared towards increasing popular support to the Solidarnosc, including make protest banners and speeches, inciting a hunger strike or demonstration, radio broadcasts, seeking financial support for the cause, and so on.
-Each task requires a specific number of activists, whom you can recruit and train from novice to veterans to pros.
+The game is played similar to Shadow President: you are presented with the map of Poland, which shows the level of support for you vs. the Communist Party, and other regional information such as the number of prisoners the government holds, food shortages, etc. You have to click on each region to give specific commands for that turn, including making protest banners and speeches, inciting a hunger strike or demonstration, radio broadcasts, seeking financial support for the cause, and so on.
+Each task requires a specific number of activists, who you can recruit and train.
 The key in winning the game lies in an effective management of your activists, as well as using your budget in the most effective manner.
 Some actions, such as distributing leaflets, have long-term effects that you can't immediately see, while others such as jamming the government's TV stations have an immediate impact.

 Reviewed by: Underdogs